-1 The Binomial Distribution
+The Binomial Distribution

-Consider a series of n repeated, independent yes/no experiments (these are known as Bernoulli trials), each of which has a probability p of being 'successful'.
+Consider a series of N repeated, independent yes/no experiments (these are known as Bernoulli trials), each of which has a probability p of being 'successful'.
 The binomial distribution gives the probability of observing exactly k successes.

-In R, the dbinom function will compute this probability for you: dbinom(k, n, p)
+The dbinom function in R will compute this probability for you: dbinom(k, n, p)